Total Risk Awareness

 Ensure a Strong Financial Position

-Fraud, theft, insufficient insurance, and disasters can all prevent you from obtaining supply, paying vendors, fulfilling customer demand, and collecting the cash that protects your balance sheet.
+Fraud, theft, insufficient insurance, and disasters can all prevent you from closing sales, obtaining supply, paying vendors, fulfilling customer demand, and collecting the cash that protects your balance sheet.
 Stay vigilant against these existential threats.

 4